Kentucky

 KPPA administers pension and other benefits to nearly all public employees in the state excluding school teachers.
 The system includes four plans:

-• Kentucky Employee Retirement System
+• Kentucky Employees Retirement System

 • County Employees Retirement System